burnsg74/burnswebservices.com/docs/index.md

   - title: Redux
     details: Redux is a predictable state container for JavaScript apps.
     link: /redux
-  - title: Ruby
-    details: Ruby is a dynamic, open-source programming language with a focus on simplicity and productivity.
-    link: /ruby
   - title: Rust
     details: Rust is a multi-paradigm programming language focused on performance and safety, especially safe concurrency.
     link: /rust
-  - title: Spring
-    details: Spring is a comprehensive framework for enterprise Java development.
-    link: /spring
   - title: Terraform
     details: Terraform is an open-source infrastructure as code software tool created by HashiCorp.
     link: /terraform